ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 Messages sent to an MLS group are delivered to every member of the group active during the epoch in which the message was sent.

-For the sake of readability, all message IDs will be shown using only the first six octets of 32, for example: `"\xe701beee59f9..."`.

 ## Original Message

 In this example, Alice Smith sends a rich-text (Markdown) [@!RFC7763]